marinasundstrom/yourbrand_new_old/README.md

 ### Assigning managed identities

+Make sure to enable Manages Identity on for resource.

+This project uses System-assigned managed identities.

 Setting up managed identities, and the permissions for resources accessing other resources.

-This project uses System-assigned managed identities.

 Key Vault access: